mesosphere/dcos-commons/docs/developer-guide.md

 ### Plan Acceptance or Rejection

-Once a proposed target configuration has been defined in the form of a ServiceSpec, and, optionally, a deployment plan, the scheduler must decide  what course of action to take.
+Once a proposed target configuration has been defined in the form of a `ServiceSpec`, and, optionally, a deployment plan, the scheduler must decide  what course of action to take.
 At the outset, a scheduler may choose to accept or reject a proposed target configuration.
 When a scheduler rejections a proposed target configuration the target configuration does  not change and the previous target configuration remains the target.
 The scheduler may reject a target configuration because it is malformed, or violates a business logic or other constraint.

 ### Executing a Plan

 Once a proposed target configuration is accepted as the target configuration, the scheduler must determine which plan to execute to reach the target.
-By default, if no overriding deployment plan is provided, the pods defined in the ServiceSpec will be rolled out serially.
+By default, if no overriding deployment plan is provided, the pods defined in the `ServiceSpec` will be rolled out serially.

 There are two fundamental plan execution scenarios: **install** and **update**.
 Let’s first walk through the deployment of the [hello world service](https://github.com/mesosphere/dcos-commons/blob/master/frameworks/helloworld/src/main/dist/svc.yml) in the install case.

 ### Install

-Recall the [rendered ServiceSpec from above](#rendered-spec).
+Recall the [rendered `ServiceSpec` from above](#rendered-spec).
 A single pod containing a single task is defined generating the following plan:

     {